CongLeSolutionX/go_community/doc/godebug.md

 see the [runtime documentation](/pkg/runtime#hdr-Environment_Variables) and the [go command documentation](/cmd/go#hdr-Build_and_test_caching).

+### Go 1.22

+Go 1.22 made it an error for a request or response read by a net/http client or server to have an empty Content-Length header.
+This behavior is controlled by the `httplaxcontentlength` setting.

 ### Go 1.21

 Go 1.21 made it a run-time error to call `panic` with a nil interface value,